skylight-hq/skylight.digital/pages/brand/identity/logos.md

     </div>
   </div>
   <div class="grid__content" markdown="1">
-- Change the color of the logo
+- Changing the color of the logo
-- Skew the logo’s width or height
+- Skewing the logo’s width or height
-- Recreate the logo in another font
+- Recreating the logo in another font
-- Outline the logo
+- Outlining the logo
-- Place an image in the logo
+- Placing an image in the logo
-- Use the logo over a busy background
+- Using the logo over a busy background
-- Rotate the logo to anything other than `0°` and `90°`
+- Rotating the logo to anything other than `0°` and `90°`
-- Change the logo’s proportions
+- Changing the logo’s proportions
 </div>
 </div>